David Rothkopf

-David J. Rothkopf (born December 24, 1955) is a foreign policy, national security and political affairs analyst and commentator.
-He is the founder and CEO of TRG Media and The Rothkopf Group, a columnist for the Daily Beast and a member of the USA Today Board of Contributors.
+David J. Rothkopf (born December 24, 1955) is an American foreign policy, national security and political affairs analyst and commentator.
+He is the founder and CEO of TRG Media and The Rothkopf Group, a columnist for The Daily Beast and a former member of the USA Today Board of Contributors.
 He is the author of ten books including Running the World: The Inside Story of the National Security Council and the Architects of American Power, National Insecurity: American Leadership in an Age of Fear, and most recently, Traitor: A History of American Betrayal from Benedict Arnold to Donald Trump.
 He is also the podcast host of Deep State Radio.
-Rothkopf also serves as a registered foreign agent of the United Arab Emirates.